DAO-Model-Law/docs/Chapter-4/Article-11.md

 sidebar_position: 11
 ---

-# 11. INTERNAL ORGANIZATION―
+# 11. INTERNAL ORGANIZATION

-(1) The internal organization and procedures of the DAO must be set out
-    > in its By-Laws.
+* The internal organization and procedures of the DAO must be set out in its By-Laws.